-- 1. Candidates for the Degree of MArch who are holders of the Bachelor of Architecture degree or an equivalent qualification in architecture, must have obtained honours in their final examination. - 2.
-Candidates must have the permission of the Faculty of the College to register for the Degree. - 3.
-Candidates are required to give notice to the Faculty at the commencement of the academic year in which they intend to present themselves for examination, with particulars of the building selected for examination under (a) above, title of the proposed dissertation.
+- Candidates for the Degree of Master of Architecture (Mode I), who are holders of the Bachelor of Architecture Degree or of an equivalent qualification in Architecture, must have obtained Honours (minimum level 2.1) in their final examination. - Candidates must have the permission of the Faculty of Engineering and Architecture to register for the Degree.